 All users are responsible for respecting and valuing the privacy of others, behaving ethically, and complying with all legal restrictions regarding the use of electronic data.
-All users are also responsible for recognizing and honoring others' intellectual property rights.
+All users are also responsible for recognizing and honoring the intellectual property rights of others.